zhliau/fika-headless-docker/README.md

 ## Steps
 ### 1. **Prepare a Headless Client Installation**

-   - **Copy SPT Installation**: Locate your existing SPT installation folder (where you play SPTarkov + Fika) and copy it to the machine you will use to run this image.
+   - **Copy SPT Installation**: Locate your existing SPT installation folder (the files you use to play EFT + SPTarkov + Fika) and copy it to the machine you will use to run this image.
 This will serve as the headless client's installation.
    - **Using Pelican?**: If you're using Pelican, Copy your existing SPT installation folder to a new folder on the same computer.
 We'll upload the files to the target machine in step #5.

 ### 2. **Install Fika Headless Client Plugin**